open/close all folders

-- Harry in A Very Potter Musical is totally this trope except he somewhat of a Jerk Ass near the beginning (prior to his Character Development).
+- Harry in A Very Potter Musical is totally this trope, except he's somewhat of a Jerk Ass near the beginning (prior to his Character Development).
 Draco wants to be this but fails since he is a Small Name, Big Ego (though he thinks it is Harry's fault).
 Cedric Diggory is a more classic example and would be this but he is in Hufflepuff House.

 - Quarterman/Quarterback from Teen Girl Squad.
 He ends up falling in love with Ugly One, asking her to see him to the end credits after a really confusing speech.

 - TJ from Recess.
-He shows one of the key traits most openly in the episode where he was forced to stay with the 'pale kids'; kids who would rather stay inside and play Dungons and Dragons than play in the playground.
-Though he is initially hesitant it isn't long before he has blended in perfectly and counts each and every one of them as a friend, rallying their unique talents to his side in several future episodes.
+He shows one of the key traits most openly in the episode where he was forced to stay with the 'pale kids' - kids who would rather stay inside and play Dungeons and Dragons than play on the playground.
+Though he is initially hesitant, it isn't long before he has blended in perfectly and counts each and every one of them as a friend, rallying their unique talents to his side in several future episodes.

 - Kim Possible: Brick Flagg might be the boyfriend to Bonnie Rockwaller, but he's actually pretty decent (if a bit dim) judging from what few appearances he gets.
 He later goes off to college in the fourth season and dumps Bonnie.

 - Josh Mankey might better qualify... smart, cute and popular.
-He was with Kim for the first two seasons before ending up with Tara and Put on a Bus.
+He was with Kim for the first two seasons before ending up with Tara and being Put on a Bus.